docwza/deep-rl-tsc/README.md

 [YouTube Video Demo](https://youtu.be/Oyz2eHNmrak)

-This code is an improvement and extension of [published research](https://doi.org/10.1080/15472450.2018.1491003).
+This code is an improvement and extension of [published research](https://doi.org/10.1080/15472450.2018.1491003) along with being part of a [PhD thesis](https://macsphere.mcmaster.ca/bitstream/11375/23856/2/genders_wade_ta_201811_deng.pdf.pdf).
 Please cite the following reference if you use this code in your own research:

 ```
 @article{doi:10.1080/15472450.2018.1491003,